Saturated de Rham-Witt complexes with unit-root coefficients: Preliminaries

-We first observe that in our main cases of interest, all of the ``obvious'' choices of base ring are interchangeable:

-\begin{lemma} Let $k$ be a perfect $\F_p$-algebra, and $A$ a $W_r(k)$-algebra for some $r > 0$.
-Then the de Rham complexes of $A$ over the base rings $\Z, \Z/p^r\Z, \Z_p, W(k),$ and $W_r(k)$ all agree.
-Moreover, if $A$ comes equipped with a PD-structure $(I, \gamma)$, then the same is true for PD-de Rham complexes. \end{lemma} \begin{proof} For any base ring $B$, the de Rham complex $\Omega^*_{A/B}$ is the quotient of the absolute de Rham complex $\Omega^*_{A/\Z}$ by the dg-ideal generated by the elements $db$, where $b \in B$.
-It follows that $\Omega^*_{A/B}$ depends only on $A$ and the image of the map $B \to A$.
-In particular, the first three of the specified de Rham complexes agree, as do the last two.
+\begin{remark} Suppose $k$ is a perfect $\F_p$-algebra, and $A$ is a $W_r(k)$-algebra for some $r > 0$.
+Then a standard argument shows that the de Rham complexes of $A$ over the base rings $\Z, \Z/p^r\Z, \Z_p, W(k),$ and $W_r(k)$ all agree.
+Moreover, if $A$ comes equipped with a PD-structure $(I, \gamma)$, then the same is true for PD-de Rham complexes.
+Accordingly, we will sometimes omit the base ring from the notation in this situation. \end{remark}